JoranBergfeld/acs-email-relay-quickstart/README.md

 #### Python SDK Example

-This repository includes Python examples in the `app` directory that can run independently from the AZD deployment or use the managed identity that the AZD deployment creates.
-This examples leverages `uv` for python env and dependency management.
+This repository includes a Python example in the `app` directory that can run independently from the AZD deployment or use the managed identity that the AZD deployment creates.
+This example leverages `uv` for python env and dependency management.

 Before running the examples, be sure to:
 1. Configure your environment variables in the `.env` file